phpMussel/phpMussel/_docs/readme.EN.txt

    size (uncompressed) of a file contained within the archive and CRC32 is the crc32 checksum of that contained file.

- = PE SECTIONAL MD5 SIGNATURES =
+ = PE SECTIONAL SIGNATURES =
-   All PE Sectional MD5 signatures follow the format:
+   All PE Sectional signatures follow the format:
-    FILESIZE:HASH:NAME
+    SIZE:HASH:NAME
-   Where HASH is the MD5 hash of a section of the PE file, FILESIZE is the total size of that file and NAME is the name to cite for that signature.
+   Where HASH is the MD5 hash of a section of a PE file, SIZE is the total size of that section and NAME is the name to cite for that signature.

  = WHITELIST SIGNATURES =
    All Whitelist signatures follow the format: